Story At-A-Glance

 Turning Sound into Vibrations

 Turning sound into vibrations is an emerging technology.
-A new device called Neosonsory mimics the diaphragm of a human ear.
-Healthy Hearing, an online magazine writes about the technology that “Neosensory is a wearable device resembling a wristwatch, mimics the ear’s cochlea by sending vibrations via the nervous system to the brain, effectively creating another sensory channel to the brain’s auditory processing center.
-(It can be worn by people who don’t have hearing loss, too.)
+For example, a new device called Neosonsory mimics the diaphragm of a human ear.
+Healthy Hearing, an online magazine, writes about the technology that “Neosensory is a wearable device resembling a wristwatch, mimics the ear’s cochlea by sending vibrations via the nervous system to the brain, effectively creating another sensory channel to the brain’s auditory processing center.
+(It can also be worn by people who don’t have hearing loss.)

-Such technologies are called ‘Assistive Listening’, however, Edge Sound Research’s use case and fundamental approach is different.
+Such technologies are called ‘Assistive Listening.’
+However, Edge Sound Research’s use case and fundamental approach are different.
 That is why it is trying to appeal to entertainment applications of its technology.

 0 Comments